juji-io/datalevin/bench/README.md

 ```

 Some of the benchmarks are commented out for they take a long time to run.
 You can uncomment the appropriate lines in [default-benchmarks](https://github.com/juji-io/datalevin/blob/master/bench/bench.clj#L112) in `bench.clj` to run them.

+If you are on a version of JVM newer than JDK 8, you may get some warnings.
+Please ignore them.